Electrical steel: Grain orientation

+Non-Grain Oriented

-Electrical steel made without special processing to control crystal orientation, non-oriented steel, usually has a silicon level of 2 to 3.5% and has similar magnetic properties in all directions, i.e., it is isotropic.
-Cold-rolled non-grain-oriented steel is often abbreviated to CRNGO.
+Cold-rolled non-grain-oriented (CRNGO) electrical steel made without special processing to control crystal orientation, non-oriented steel, usually has a silicon level of 2 to 3.5% and has similar magnetic properties in all directions, i.e., it is isotropic.

+Grain Oriented

-Grain-oriented electrical steel usually has a silicon level of 3% (Si:11Fe).
+Grain-oriented electrical steel (GOES) usually has a silicon level of 3% (Si:11Fe).
 It is processed in such a way that the optimal properties are developed in the rolling direction, due to a tight control (proposed by Norman P. Goss) of the crystal orientation relative to the sheet.
-The magnetic flux density is increased by 30% in the coil rolling direction, although its magnetic saturation is decreased by 5%.
-It is used for the cores of power and distribution transformers, cold-rolled grain-oriented steel is often abbreviated to CRGO.
+The magnetic flux density can be increased by 30% in the coil rolling direction, although its magnetic saturation is typically decreased by 5%.

-CRGO is usually supplied by the producing mills in coil form and has to be cut into "laminations", which are then used to form a transformer core, which is an integral part of any transformer.
+Cold-rolled grain-oriented (CRGO) silicon steel is usually supplied by the producing mills in coil form and has to be cut and converted into "laminations", which can be used to form a transformer core, which is an integral part of any transformer.
 Grain-oriented steel is used in large power and distribution transformers and in certain audio output transformers.

-CRNGO is less expensive than CRGO.
-It is used when cost is more important than efficiency and for applications where the direction of magnetic flux is not constant, as in electric motors and generators with moving parts.
-It can be used when there is insufficient space to orient components to take advantage of the directional properties of grain-oriented electrical steel.